Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 24. new keyword

-New keyword let you define a new instance of a user defined object type or in-built object type that has a constructer function.
+New keyword let you define a new instance of a user defined object type or in-built object type that has a constructor function.

 ```javascript
 function Car(make, model, year) {